 Team Clark has researched the policies on grocery rewards for some of the major credit card issuers:

-American Express offers many cards that include bonuses at U.S. supermarkets, including the Blue Cash Preferred card.
-It offers an amazing 6% cash back on up to $6,000 you spend each year.
-But you’ll earn this bonus only at U.S. supermarkets and grocery stores like Kroger, Publix, Safeway, Sprouts and Trader Joe’s.
+American Express offers many cards that include bonuses at select U.S. supermarkets, including the Blue Cash Preferred® card from American Express.
+It offers an amazing 6% cash back on up to $6,000 per year in purchases (1% back after that).
+But you’ll earn this bonus only at U.S. supermarkets like Kroger, Publix, Safeway, Sprouts and Trader Joe’s.
 Terms apply. (see rates and fees)

 These terms exclude all stores outside of the United States as well as superstores and warehouse clubs Sam’s Club and BJ’s.
 Costco accepts only Visa, so your American Express card won’t work there anyway.